software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 >   @BeforeEach
 >   void setUp() throws Exception {
->       // Delete all reading recommendations and categories
+>       // 1.
+Delete all reading recommendations and categories
+>       // 2.
+Initialize a Category object, save it to the database and assign it to an attribute (similarly as with the userDetails attribute in the example above)
 >   }
 >
 >   @Test
->   void createRecommendationSetsAttributesCorrectly() {
+>   void createRecommendationSetsReadingRecommendationAttributesCorrectly() {
->       // Arrange: initialize a AddReadingRecommendationDto object with other attributes, except the category (the recommendation is uncategorized)
+>       // Arrange: initialize a AddReadingRecommendationDto object with with all attributes, including the category created in the setUp method
 >
 >       // Act: call the createRecommendation method with the initialized object
 >
+>       // Assert:
->       // Assert: retrieve all the recommendations from the database using the recommendationRepository.findAll() method.
-Then, the attributes of the first (and the only) object on the list should match the attributes of the AddReadingRecommendationDto object
+>       // 1.
+Retrieve all the recommendations from the database using the recommendationRepository.findAll() method
+>       // 2.
+The attributes (including the category) of the first (and the only) object on the list should match the attributes of the AddReadingRecommendationDto object
 >   }
 >
->   @Test
->   void createRecommendationSetsCategoryAsNullWhenCategoryIsNotProvided() {
->       // Arrange: initialize a AddReadingRecommendationDto object with other attributes, except the category (the recommendation is uncategorized)
->
->       // Act: call the createRecommendation method with the initialized object
->
->       // Assert: retrieve all the recommendations from the database using the recommendationRepository.findAll() method.
-Then, the category attribute of the first (and the only) object on the list should be null
->   }
->
->   @Test
->   void createRecommendationSetsCategoryCorrectlyWhenCategoryIsProvided() {
->       // Arrange: initialize a Category object and save it to the database by calling the category.save() method.
-Then, initialize a AddReadingRecommendationDto object with with a category matching the initialized Category object and the other attributes
->
->       // Act: call the createRecommendation method with the initialized object
->
->       // Assert: retrieve all the recommendations from the database using the recommendationRepository.findAll() method.
-Then, the category attribute of the first (and the only) object on the list should match the initialized Category object (you can for example check that the name attribute of the objects is the same)
->   }
 > }
 > ```
 >